-Since 2018, since the start of the general financing of teleconsultations, usage numbers did steadily increase.
+Since the start of the general financing of teleconsultations in 2018, usage numbers did steadily increase.
 We noted an average of 4.000 to 5.000 a week.

 Is telehealth only for the young hipsters?

-On the doctor’s side, data show 27% of all teleconsultations in France are delivered by physicians over 60 years old.
-This is in line with the representation of this age group within the whole French HCP-population.
+Data show 27% of all teleconsultations in France are delivered by physicians over 60 years old.
+This is in line with the representation of this age group within the whole French HCP population.

 People with chronic diseases count for 23-28% of all teleconsultations.

 What do patients and physicians think about telehealth?